Grayson/pluginmanager/README.markdown

 * At present, the plugin managers are not optimized for performance in any sense.
 They inherited a half-thought out design pattern and my first instinct was to just get them to work.
 I'll go back and make them more memory-efficient in the near future, but you should certain test for memory usage before shipping.
 Right now, I consider this code to be proof of concept rather than shipping quality.

-* The Python submanager requires a small linker change to make work and Ruby scripts must load the Cocoa bridge in a particular way.
-These will be mentioned in the sections about the Python submanager and the Ruby submanager, respectively when they get written.
-For now, though, if you are including Python, you'll need to add `-undefined dynamic_lookup` to get around a PyObjC issue (certain PyObjC functions are not made available except to modules, but this will skirt that).
-Also, as mentioned above, Ruby and Nu don't play nicely at times but you can write Ruby scripts by catching exceptions (`begin...rescue Exception => e...end`) when using `require 'osx/cocoa'`.

 * There are a few other issues that will be discussed in more detail in the documentation about the plugins whenever I get around to writing it (hopefully sooner rather than later).

 ## Todo